wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 - **Included BUFR element number**
 - **Included BUFR element name**

-A given seqeunce will appear multiple times, once for each BUFR element it contains.
+A given sequence will appear multiple times, once for each BUFR element it contains.

 !!! tip